22 Best Things to Do in Ocala, FL

 Also, they provide high-quality horses to enable you to explore the forest on horseback.

-This Museum of History and Archaeology first opened its door to the public in 2011.
+The Marion County Museum of History and Archaeology first opened its door to the public in 2011.

 The exhibits display the 13000-year history of the region, which was ridden with great tragedy amidst spells of prosperous abundance.